 The Graduate School of Arts and Sciences has provided the checklist below for new matriculating students.

 Brandeis employees: Please review the information sheet.

-Instructions on setting up a Brandeis UNet account, which includes email, will be mailed to you once you confirm your intention to enroll.
+Instructions on setting up a Brandeis UNet account, which includes email, will be emailed to you after you confirm your intention to enroll (in late spring).
 After setting up your UNet account most correspondence will be sent to your Brandeis email address.

 Complete required health forms, found here: Health and Immunization Form and Health Insurance Selection/Reporting Form.
 If you have any questions, please contact the Health Center at (781) 736-3677.

 5. Submit official transcript(s).